HTTP Protocol

 What’s HTTP?

 HTTP stands for Hypertext Transfer Protocol.
 It’s the network protocol used to deliver virtually all files and other data (collectively called resources) on the World Wide Web, whether they’re HTML files, image files, query results, or anything else.
-Usually, HTTP takes place through TCP/IP sockets (and this tutorial ignores other possibilities).

 HTTP Actions